 - Rachel Branch, Biochemistry and Molecular Biology, Guthrie, OK

-- Sarah Carey, Civil and Mechanical Engineering, Tulsa, OK
+- Sarah Cary, Civil and Mechanical Engineering, Tulsa, OK

 Are you interested in supporting students who are passionate about philanthropy?

 The Women for OSU Scholarship Fund recognizes the best and brightest leaders on campus, working to make OSU and the world a better a place.

 To learn more about giving opportunities within Women for OSU, contact Michal Shaw.